ogata-lab/eipl-docs/en/docs/zoo/CNNRNN.md

 <!-- #################################################################################################### -->
 ----
 ## Files {#files}
-The programs and folders used in CNNRNN are as follows:
+The following programs and folders are used in CNNRNN:

-- **bin/train.py**: Programs to load data, train, and save models.
+- **bin/train.py**: This program is used to load data, train models, and save the trained models.
-- **bin/test.py**: Program to perform off-line inference of models using test data (images and joint angles) and visualize inference results.
+- **bin/test.py**: This program performs offline inference using test data (images and joint angles) and visualizes the results of the inference.
-- **bin/test_pca_cnnrnn.py**: Program to visualize the internal state of RNN using Principal Component Analysis.
+- **bin/test_pca_cnnrnn.py**: This program visualizes the internal state of the RNN using Principal Component Analysis.
-- **libs/fullBPTT.py**: Back propagation class for time series learning.
+- **libs/fullBPTT.py**: This is a `backpropagation` class used for time series learning.
-- **log**: Folder to store weights, learning curves, and parameter information.
+- **log**: This folder is used to store the weights, learning curves, and parameter information.
-- **output**: Save inference results.
+- **output**: This folder is used to store the results of the inference.

 <!-- #################################################################################################### -->
 ----
 ## Model {#model}
-CNNRNN is a motion generation model capable of learning and inference of multimodal time series data.
-It predicts the image `y_image` and joint angle `y_joint` at the next time $t+1$ based on the image `xi`, joint angle `xv` and state `state` at the previous time $t$.
+CNNRNN is a motion generation model that can learn and perform inference on multimodal time series data.
+It predicts the image `y_image` and joint angle `y_joint` at the next time step $t+1$ based on the image `xi`, joint angle `xv`, and the state `state` at the time step $t$.

 ```python title="<a href=https://github.com/ogata-lab/eipl/blob/master/eipl/model/CNNRNN.py>[SOURCE] CNNRNN.py</a>" linenums="1"
 class CNNRNN(nn.Module):